 Convalescent plasma (also called hyper-immune plasma) is collected from recovered COVID-19 patients; it may contain neutralising antibodies against the virus, and could be an effective therapeutic weapon.
 Human monoclonal antibodies that neutralises SARS-CoV-2 can also be produced synthetically.

-In this thematic section, we summarize some of the current therapeutic approaches for COVID-19 infection.
-We will continue to closely follow developments in the area as several clinical trials are ongoing and there is a shared consensus in the research community on the need for more studies.
+In this thematic section, we summarize some of the current therapeutic approaches for COVID-19.
+We will continue to closely follow developments in the area as several clinical trials are ongoing, the scientific evidence is constantly evolving and there is a shared consensus in the research community on the need for more studies.